wallyatgithub/maock/README.md

   4. A Lua script to further customize the response headers and response payload generated above.

-     If this is desired, a piece of Lua script with a function named customize_response should be provided to "luaScript" field of "Response", which takes 4 arguments: request_headers (table), request_payload, response_headers (table), response_payload
+     If this is desired, a piece of Lua script, or a file containing the script, should be provided to "luaScript" field of "Response".

+     The script should have a function named "customize_response", which takes 4 arguments: request_headers (table), request_payload, response_headers (table), response_payload

+     The script can define other lua functions, and function "customize_response" can call that.
+It can also "require" another lua module, the respective lua file required can be placed in the same directory of maock executable, or any other directory that is within LUA_PATH

-     The customize_response function can make necessary update to response_headers and response_payload, and then return them two.
+     The customize_response function can make whatever update to response_headers and response_payload, and then return them two.

      Maock will pick up the updated response_headers and response_payload, and send back in the response message.

-     Different "Response" can have different customize_response for best flexibility.
+     Different "Response" can have different customize_response scripts for best flexibility.

      An example of the customize_response function: